mdfaisalahmed057/Nike_App/README.md

 Contributions
 Contributions to this project are welcome!
 If you have any ideas for improvements or new features, please feel free to submit a pull request.
 Make sure to adhere to the project's coding conventions and guidelines.

-License
-This project is licensed under the MIT License.
-Feel free to modify and distribute the codebase, ensuring that proper attribution is given.

-Acknowledgments
-We would like to express our gratitude to the creators of React Native, React Navigation, and Redux for their remarkable frameworks that facilitated the development of this project.

 Contact
-For any inquiries or feedback, please reach out to us at email@example.com.
+For any inquiries or feedback, please reach out to us at mdfais2995@gmailcom.
 We would be happy to assist you!

 Let's bring Nike's stunning user interface to life with React Native, React Navigation, and Redux!